SecretFoundation/SecretWiki/committees.md

 ### Purpose:
 * helping anyone understand the importance of programmable privacy
 ### Goals:
-* increasing brand awareness through knowledge sharing
+* producing relevant and accessible content
+* clarifying Secret Network and our technologies
 * advancing privacy as a public good
-* learning how to explain Secret Network
 ### Responsibilities:
 * creating effective content efficiently
 ### Initiatives: